Why Employee Wellness means more than just Good Health

 Workplace Wellness programs are all the rage these days – and rightly so.

-But true wellness transcends the physical condition alone, and we must be very cognizant of and diligent in our pursuit of nurturing a workplace with less stress, higher emotional well-being, and an overall happier mindset.
+However, true wellness transcends the physical condition alone, and we must be very cognizant of and diligent in our pursuit of nurturing a workplace with less stress, higher emotional well-being, and an overall happier mindset.

-Many companies are offering fantastic opportunities to improve physical wellbeing through initiatives such as;
+Many companies are offering fantastic opportunities to improve physical well-being through initiatives such as;

-Indeed many offer incentives such as free (or heavily discounted) wearables, cookbooks, pedometers, water bottles, healthy snacks, etc...
+Indeed, many offer incentives such as free (or heavily discounted) wearables, cookbooks, pedometers, water bottles, healthy snacks, etc...

 So, let's talk about Organizational Culture for a moment.